People sharing a moment, supporting digital inclusion in Australia through Catalysing Connections.

 More than 2.5 million Australians are digitally excluded.
 Without a phone or internet connection, people miss:

-contact with family, community and Country contact with family, community and Country
+Contact with family, community and Country

 Digital exclusion isn’t an inconvenience — it’s a barrier to dignity, safety, opportunity and belonging.
 Catalysing Connections reinvests 100% of Recover-E profits into free phones, connectivity and community access for people who would otherwise be cut off.